Key Takeaways:

 - Pharmacy Law: Understanding the rules and regulations about medicines.

-You’ll also spend time training in real-world settings like hospitals, drug stores, and other healthcare places.
-Some programs even let you specialize in a specific kind of pharmacy, like working with older people or those with mental health issues.
+You’ll also spend time training in real-world settings like hospitals, drug stores, and other healthcare settings.
+Some programs even allow you to specialize in a specific area of pharmacy, such as working with older adults or individuals with mental health issues.

 Optional Residency